-While the main Pashupatinath temple interior is off limits to non-hindus (foreigners) there's quite a bit to see and experience around the rest of the area.
-Ritual cremations occur daily along the riverside and a can be a sight to behold for those who have not seen hindu cremations before.
+While the main Pashupatinath temple interior is off limits to non-Hindus (foreigners/tourists) there's quite a bit to see and experience around the rest of the area.
+Ritual cremations occur daily along the riverside and a can be a sight to behold for those who have not seen Hindu cremations before.

-While on the opposite side of the river are a host of smaller stupas (chaityas) where mystic Sadhus often gather.
+While on the opposite side of the river are a host of smaller stupas (chaityas) and temples where mystic Sadhus often gather.

-The original temple was destroyed by termites and the new one was reconstructed over it in the 17th century.
+The original Pashupatinath temple was destroyed by termites and the new/current one was reconstructed over it in the 17th century.

 Every year between February/March there's a festival to celebrate Lord Shiva known as Shivaratri (check out the post to find out what to expect).
 The dates change annually but the crowds keep getting larger.
 Well worth attending if you can stick the crush.